peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 ### Visible Light

 The visible part of the spectrum comprises wavelengths which humans can percept with their sight.
-The likely reason which gave rise to this ability is twofold.
+The likely reason which gave rise to this ability is twofold:
-(1) This is where the peak power of Sun's radiation is located, and (2) the clear-sky atmosphere is almost transparent in the visible spectrum.
+(1) this is where the peak power of Sun's radiation is located, and (2) the clear-sky atmosphere is almost transparent in the visible spectrum.
 Visible light spans the region of about 400 nm–700 nm.
-In radiation models it has to be considered due to its scattering and absorption by clouds and aerosols, but also due to relatively weak absorption by oxygen and ozone in a number of bands.
+In radiation models it has to be considered due to its scattering and absorption by clouds and aerosols, but also due to relatively weak absorption by oxygen and ozone in a number of absorption bands.

 ### Infrared Radiation

-Infrared radiation (IR) is emitted by objects of temperatures commonly found on Earth.
-Infrared spectrum can be split into three additional subregions:
+Infrared radiation (IR) is emitted by objects of temperatures commonly found in the Earth's environment.
+The IR band is divided into three additional subbands:

 * Near infrared: 700 nm–4.6 $\mu$m
 * Thermal infrared: 4.6 $\mu$m–50 $\mu$m
 * Far infrared: 50 $\mu$m–1 mm

-Radiation in near infrared comes mostly from the Sun, while standard temperature objects emit in the thermal and far infrared.
+Radiation in the near IR comes mostly from the Sun, while standard temperature objects emit in the thermal and far IR.
 The atmosphere is rather opaque to the infrared radiation.
-It is absorbed strongly (but not uniformly) by greenhouse gases: water vapour, CO~2~, O~3~, CH~4~, CO, N~2~O~ and CFCs, but also by clouds and aerosols.
-As it is the main means of radiative energy exchange between the surface, atmospheric layers and space, it is of paramount importance to radiation models.
-Radiation in far infrared approx. above 100 μm gradually ceases to be energetically important due to low power emitted at longer wavelengths.
+It is absorbed strongly (but not uniformly) by greenhouse gases: water vapour, $\text{CO}_2$, $\text{O}_3$, $\text{CH}_4$, CO, $\text{N}_2\text{O}$ and CFCs, but also by clouds and aerosols.
+As it is the main means of radiative energy exchange between the surface, atmospheric layers and space, it is of paramount importance to radiation schemes.
+Radiation in far infrared (approx. above
+$100\ \mathrm{\mu m}$) gradually ceases to be energetically important due to low power emitted at longer wavelengths.

 ### Shortwave and Longwave Parts of the Spectrum

-For the purpose of radiation schemes, it is convenient to adopt two even broader spectral regions -- _shortwave_ (solar) and _longwave_ (thermal) radiation.
+For the purpose of radiation schemes, it is convenient to adopt two even broader spectral regions -- *shortwave* (*solar*) and *longwave* (*thermal*) radiation.
-Though the choice of precise values is arbitrary, we will settle on the following definition:
+Though the choice of precise boundaries is arbitrary, we settle on the following definition:

-* Shortwave radiation (UV, visible, near IR): 0–4.6 $\mu$m
+* Shortwave radiation (UV, visible, near IR): 0.1–4.6 $\mu$m
-* Longwave radiation (thermal and far IR) : 4.6 $\mu$m–100 $\mu$m
+* Longwave radiation (thermal, far IR) : 4.6–100 $\mu$m

-The justification for this choice is that the Sun emits radiation mostly between 0.2–4.6 $\mu$m, while the Earth's surface and atmosphere emit mostly at wavelengths longer than 4.6 $\mu$m, with little overlap between the two (Fig. \ref{fig:sun-earth-spectrum}).
+The justification for this choice is that the Sun emits radiation mostly between 0.1–4.6 $\mu$m, while the Earth's surface and atmosphere emit mostly at wavelengths longer than 4.6 $\mu$m, with little overlap between the two (Fig. \ref{fig:sun-earth-spectrum}).
 This coincidence allows for decoupling of radiative transfer calculations in the two regions.
+The Sun can, however, be a significant source of radiation even in the thermal IR when considering direct solar radiation or sun glint [@petty2006, Sec.
+6.3].

 \begin{figure}
 \includegraphics[width=\textwidth]{img/shortwave-longwave.pdf}